techadyyy/techadyyy/README.md

 - 👋 Hi, I’m @techadyyy
-- 👀 I’m interested in AWS, Project Management
+- 👀 I’m interested in AWS, Project Management and Consulting
 - 💞️ I’m looking to collaborate on AWS ,Project as per requirements
 - 📫 How to reach me E-mail- aditya.padalkar1312@gmail.com